Wild silk: Wild silk industry in India

 Wild silks are often referred to in India as 'Vanya' silks: The term 'Vanya' is of Sanskrit origin, meaning untamed, wild, or forest-based.
 Muga, Tasar, and Eri silkworms are not fully tamed and the world calls the silks they produce as 'wild silks'.

 India produces four kinds of silk: mulberry, tasar, muga and eri.
 The silkworm Bombyx mori is fed on mulberry leaves cultivated in plantations.
 Silkworms are also found wild on forest trees, e.g Antheraea paphia which produces the tasar silk (Tussah).
 Antheraea paphia feeds on several trees such as Anogeissus latifolia, Terminalia tomentosa, T. arjuna (Terminalia arjuna), Lagerstroemia parviflora and Madhuca indica.
 Antheraea assamensis produces muga silk, and another wild silkworm (Samia ricini) produces eri silk.
 The estimated annual production of tasar silk is 130 tonnes.
 Production of other types of silk exceeds 10 000 tonnes (Gupta 1994).

 In 2015, the complete sequence and the protein structure of Muga Silk Fibroin was analyzed and published.

 The eri silk worm from India feeds on the leaves of the castor plant.
 It is the only completely domesticated silkworm other than Bombyx mori.
 The silk is extremely durable, but cannot be easily reeled off the cocoon and is thus spun like cotton or wool.

 Wild silk industry in China

-Some of the best quality wild silk is produced by silkworms in Henan.
-This is the only type of wild silk that can be easily dyed.
+Some of the best quality wild silk is produced by silkworms from Henan.
+This type of wild silk can be easily dyed.

 History

-Central Asia
+Central and South Asia

 Wild silk threads have been found and identified from two Indus River sites, Harappa and Chanhu-daro, dating to c.
 2450–2000 BCE.
 This is roughly the same period as the earliest evidence of silk use in China, which is generally thought to have had the oldest silk industry in the world.
 The specimens of threads from Harappa appear on scanning electron microscope analysis to be from two different species of silk moth, Antheraea paphia and A. assamensis, while the silk from Chanhu-daro may be from a Philosamia species (eri silk), and this silk appears to have been reeled.